phattanaratjeedjeen-sudo/FRA502-LAB-6810/README.md

    ```

    3.3 TO mode
-      - comback to TO mode
+      - comeback to TO mode
       - **remember that user has to stay active on the terminal which runs teleop_key.py**
    ```bash
    ros2 service call /set_mode controller_interfaces/srv/Mode "{mode: 'TO'}"